 Are the float pods handicap accessible?

 One of our float pod suites is ADA compliant and includes an accessible shower with a bench.
 If you are in a wheelchair, getting in and out of the shower and float pod is largely dependent on the extent of your upper body function and strength.
 If you can lift yourself out of your wheel chair and into bed, for example, you will likely be able to lift yourself into the shower bench and over the float pod lip, which is about two feet off the floor.
-Please bring a friend with you if you do not have good upper body mobility/strength because our staff is not allowed to touch clients for liability reasons.
+Please bring a friend with you if you do not have good upper body mobility/strength because our staff is not allowed to touch guests for liability reasons.
 Your assistant can hang out in either our relaxation room or in your float suite while you float.

 What about my hair and hair dye?

 Yes, your hair will get wet, though the water is neutral and the Epsom Salt typically isn't harsh to hair (do a Google search on "epsom salt hair" and you'll find information about how Epsom salt may actually be good for hair!).
 If you dye your hair, you will need to wait at least 10 days after you dye it to give your new color time to set in completely.
 With red dye, we require waiting 30 days to float and you must bring a tight-fitted swim cap.
 We've found that red dye can leach out of hair for weeks, which may damage our float tanks and towels.
 If you are unsure, please do a "damp towel test" at home prior to booking your float: take a white cloth, get it wet, ring it out so it's very damp, then rub a couple areas of your dyed hair with heavy pressure between your fingers, and if you see any dye then you will want to wait to float as that is a sign that the dye will bleed onto our towels and float tanks.
 You cannot float if you have Henna coloring in your hair (or a Henna tattoo).